greenthegarden/homelab/README.md

 ### Storage Server Hardware

-For a Storage server I am using a [ZimaBlade 7700 NAS kit][storserv], which uses a quad-core version of the Zimablade single-board x86 computer.
+A [ZimaBlade 7700 NAS kit][storserv], which uses a quad-core version of the Zimablade single-board x86 computer, is used as a storage server.

-For storage, two Seagate Barracuda Green 2TB SATA hard drives are used.

 Server Specifications